Best Little Boy In The World

 LGBT-Affirming Therapy

 It is sometimes really important to remain true to oneself, even if it involves opposing societal conventions.
 LGBT-affirming therapy is a way for therapists to support clients who identify as gay, bisexual, lesbian, transgender, nonbinary, or any other sexual and gender minority.
 It's about creating a safe, non-judgmental environment where individuals can explore their identities and work through mental health issues.
-LGBT-affirming therapist is not a formal theory, but a collection of affirming of attitudes, knowledge, and skills (Pepping et al., 2018).
-So, back to the title of the blog, have you ever heard of the term "Best Little Boy in the World?"
+“LGBT-affirming therapy” is not a formal theory, but a collection of affirming attitudes, knowledge, and skills (Pepping et al., 2018).
+So, back to the title of the blog, who is the "Best Little Boy in the World?"

 “Best Little Boy in the World”